-These customized vehicles reveal the magic of winter in our first national park
+These customized vehicles reveal the magic of winter in the world's first national park.

 Consider the latest incarnation of Yellowstone’s 13-passenger snowcoaches the ultimate 21st-century sleigh, providing a ticket to ride through one of the world’s most extraordinary landscapes.